Crime O'Clock: Development

 Developer Bad Seed is based in Milan, Italy.
 Just For Games released Crime O'Clock on macOS, Windows, and Nintendo Switch on June 30, 2023.

 Reception

 On Metacritic, Crime O'Clock received positive reviews for macOS and Windows and mixed reviews on the Switch.
 Siliconera said it is "a novel take" and "generally a lot of fun", but they felt it can become repetitive when played for longer sessions.
 They also found the minigames "unnecessary".
 Shacknews called it "an enjoyable throwback" that has been updated to modern standards, which they said alleviates the frustration of hidden object games.
 Although Nintendo Life enjoyed the art, they found the gameplay repetitive and did not like the minigames.
-They recommended it to fans of hidden object fans but said others would probably not like it.
-TouchArcade enjoyed the art and premise, but they also found it mostly appeal to fans of hidden object games.
+They recommended it to fans of hidden object games but said others would probably not like it.
+TouchArcade enjoyed the art and premise, but also felt it might disappoint players new to hidden object games.